RamanGodun/State-symmetric-blueprint-mono-repo/packages/core/lib/base_modules/navigation/Navigation_module_README.md

   All routes, names, and paths are defined centrally and strictly typed. `app_routes.dart` describes the route tree, while `routes_names.dart` and `route_paths.dart` keep names and paths in sync.
 - **State-agnostic GoRouter instantiation:**
-  GoRouter is constructed either via Riverpod provider or Cubit-based factory, always with dependency injection for reactive auth state.
+  GoRouter is constructed either via Riverpod provider or cubit-based factory, always with dependency injection for reactive auth state.
 - **Auth state driven**
-  Auth state is provided via AuthCubit or `authStateStreamProvider` (for Riverpod)).
+  Auth state is provided via Authcubit or `authStateStreamProvider` (for Riverpod)).
   GoRouter instance watches the **auth state** and re-evaluates routes on changes
 - **Centralized redirects:**
   The `RoutesRedirectionService` handles all global redirects in one place